Industry Marketing

 • signed jobs;

-• job value where sales data is reliable;
+• job value or a stable value proxy where data is timely, reliable and permitted;

 • separation between repair, replacement and commercial conversion goals.